jreisinger/docs/data/notes/go/basics.md

 Go is a minimalist language; it only has 25 keywords and 1 loop type.

+By default, Go programs are compiled directly into native, statically-linked executable binaries into which all necessary Go libraries and the Go runtime are copied.

 # Types

 Go is statically typed - variables always have specific type and type cannot